Make your irrigation system effective with usTriace

 The manufacturers constantly design various watering systems making gardeners’ life easier.
-There are many ways to water the plants, including the conventional bailers and automatic watering systems.
-In this article we will help you to straighten out the methods of irrigation systems installation and to choose the most preferable option for your conditions.
+There are many ways to water the plants, including conventional bailers and automatic watering systems.
+In this article, we will help you straighten out the irrigation systems installation methods and choose the most preferable option for your conditions.

 Irrigation system types

 Existing irrigation systems can be divided into four categories, each of which has specific advantages and disadvantages.
 Here are the main types: